 It’s a piece of wisdom we’ve heard over and over: it’s best to save at least a 20% down payment when you buy a home.
 You might’ve heard this repeated by your parents as well-meaning counsel during your homebuying process.

-But is it the best advice today, in the era of ultra-low interest rates and soaring home prices?
+But is it the best advice today, in the era of rapidly rising interest rates and sky-high home prices?

 Note: This article is for informative purposes only.
 Consult a mortgage broker to determine your best mortgage options and a fee-only financial advisor to discuss your overall financial strategy.

 Why a 20% down payment?

-The adage of putting a 20% down payment on a house or condo is founded on sound financial principals.
-A 20% down payment offers many economic benefits, including the elimination of mortgage default insurance, and protection in case the housing market corrects.
+The adage of putting a 20% down payment on a house or condo is founded on sound financial principles.
+A 20% down payment offers many economic benefits, including the elimination of mortgage default insurance (often called CMHC insurance), and protection in case the housing market corrects.
 On the other hand, saving a 20% down payment on a home is a significant financial feat, especially with Canada’s average home price hovering around $630,000 according to the Canadian Real Estate Association.
 To save a 20% down payment on a home purchase of that size could take years, and a lot can happen with the housing market during that time.

-If you’ve just started saving for a home and you’re wondering whether you really need to save for a 20% down payment, here are som other questions to consider.
+If you’ve just started saving for a home and you’re wondering whether you really need to save for a 20% down payment, here are some other questions to consider.